 Sexological Bodywork has a fascinating history

-In the 1980s the gay community was facing the dreadful impact of AIDS.
+In the 1980s the gay community was facing the dreadful impact of the HIV/AIDS epidemic.
 Dr Joseph Kramer and his Body Electric School developed new methods of having fulfilling, safe sex lives.
 He expanded the knowledge of what was possible with intimacy, pleasure, and the body.
 Later he worked with Annie Sprinkle, a leading figure in women’s sexual liberation, to expand Sexological Bodywork to include women and then all genders and sexualities.
 What they developed is also widely used in Taoist and Tantric Erotic Massages.

 Modern Sexological Bodywork has expanded on that work, to include fundamentals of anatomy, the nervous system and to incorporate trauma-awareness and techniques for working with consent and boundaries, including Betty Martin’s Wheel of Consent.

 Practitioners belong to a professional body with a code of ethics